 Location: Anywhere in Israel with access within walking distance to trees or a park.

-Time: Two and a half hours, including travel time walking to and from nature site or park.
+Time: 2.5 Hours, incl. travel time walking to and from nature site or park

 Basic Program Timetable (approximate, based on winter schedule):